nothings/stb/README.md

 attribution requirement).
 They may be less featureful, slower, and/or use more memory.
 If you're already using an equivalent library, there's probably no good reason to switch.

+#### Why "stb"?
+Is this something to do with Set-Top Boxes?

+No, they are just the initials for my name, Sean T. Barrett.
+This was not chosen out of egomania, but as a semi-robust way of namespacing the filenames and source function names.

 #### Will you add more image types to stb_image.c?